The Ferrets are known for their particular smell, but what can we say about it? Do ferrets stink?

 Ferret kits, especially younger, few weeks old kits who are still suckling at their mother, have a very distinctive – sweeter and strong odor.
 It is a mix of musky ferret odor, milk, and poops.
 When they are older and don’t have to be with their mother, they still have a sweeter smell, although not that strong as when they were with their mother.

 Intact Ferret Smell

 Intact ferrets, of both genders, have a very strong odor.
 But the smell of males in the heat is… not for everyone.
-Especially because the odor is not just much stronger than natural ferret’s odor, but it is also mixed with the smell of ferret’s urine.
+Especially because the odor is not just much stronger than the natural ferret’s odor, but it is also mixed with the smell of the ferret’s urine.
 Intact hobs mark their territory by urine and when they do, they also drag their belly and testicles through this.
 This behavior is special for intact ferrets and most pet ferrets are fixed so this is a situation you will encounter once you get a ferret and he or she reaches its maturity, before the fixing procedure.

 Female And Male Ferrets Smell

 Female ferrets in general have a weaker smell than male ferrets, but that is normal for almost the entire animal kingdom so ferrets aren’t exceptions.
 When both genders are in heat, they have an intense smell, but when they are on a proper diet and fixed, you can’t really smell them.

 What Do Ferret Owners Say?